prashanthvish/inshorts-tv/README.md

 # inshorts-tv

-An Unoffical Inshorts Terminal viewer and its compatible with most terminal emulators on Linux and OS X.
+An Unoffical Inshorts Terminal viewer and its compatible with most terminal emulators on Linux, Android and OS X.
 <br />
 <br />
 ![inshorts-tv](https://i.imgur.com/8csqzpS.png)